Now that you’ve learned about data archiving, brush up on these related terms with Druva’s glossary:

 In addition, there is a distinction between backups and archives when it comes to data integrity needs.
 Data integrity over time is more important to an enterprise data archiving solution than a backup system because archiving large amounts of data over time increases the risk of corruption and other problems.
 Systems must be put in place to ensure against bit rot, the common term for data corruption over time, as well as accidental or malicious deletion or corruption.

 Druva’s cloud data archiving solution offers application and data protection anywhere you locate your systems.
 This affords certainty on compliance requirements and avoiding expensive interruptions to your business.
-Druva’s secure data archiving is highly scalable, efficient, and reduces complexity and costs.
+Druva’s secure data archiving software is highly scalable, efficient, and reduces complexity and costs.

 Read about Druva’s data archiving solutions on the website, and watch the video below to learn more.